Simeonayokunmi/simeonayokunmi.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='#'>State University of New York, Binghamton</a>.
+subtitle: <a href='https://www.binghamton.edu/'>State University of New York, Binghamton</a>.
 4400 Vestal Pkwy, Binghamton, NY 13902

 profile:
   align: right